kerimoyle/cellml-specification/reference/informative/informB1_model3.rst

     For more information about encapsulation, please refer to :ref:`The encapsulation element information item<specB_encapsulation>`.

-    For more information and examples involving and explaining encapsulation, please refer to the :ref:`Theory of a sodium channel<theory_sodiumchannel_interpretation>` page.
+    For more information and examples involving and explaining encapsulation, please refer to the :libcellml_tutorials:`Theory of a sodium channel <theory/theory_index.html>` page.
     **TODO** put link to theory section in libCellML here?